Skip to main content

 LORACLE_API_KEY: ${{ secrets.LORACLE_API_KEY }}

-run: npx @loracle/cli publish http://localhost:6006 --version ${GITHUB_REF_NAME#v}
+run: npx @loracle/cli publish http://localhost:6006 --version <your-version>

-Store your LORACLE_API_KEY as a repository secret in your GitHub repository settings.
+Store LORACLE_API_KEY as a repository secret.

 Next steps